France Travel Planner by Tom Brosnahan & Jane Fisher How to Pay Highway Tolls in France

 Péage sans Contact

-If your credit/debit card or smartphone is RFID-enabled, you need only touch your card or your smartphone to the RFID contactless-payment symbol on the toll machine to pay the toll.
+If your credit/debit card or smartphone is RFID/NFC-enabled, you need only touch your card or your smartphone to the contactless-payment symbol on the toll machine to pay the toll.
 This is the easiest and safest way to pay, but not all toll booths yet have this feature.
 You may have to insert your card instead.
 Look for this symbol:

 RFID contactless-payment symbol.